The Children’s Wellbeing and Schools Bill - Summary and next steps

 The Children's Wellbeing and Schools Bill: What parents need to know and what to do now

-The Children’s Wellbeing and Schools Bill summary and what to do next
+The Children’s Wellbeing and Schools Bill - Summary and next steps

 The Children’s Wellbeing and Schools Bill (CWSB) is being presented as a measure to improve child welfare and educational standards.
 However, it has raised serious concerns among parents, home educators, and civil liberties advocates, who argue that it represents a significant overreach by the Government.
 Critics fear that it undermines parental rights, restricts educational freedom, and expands state control over family life.